vlad-zhukov/priem/README.md

 1. `[initialState]` _(Object)_: A state object this container will be created with.
-2. `[options]` _(Object)_: An options object, that can have the following options properties:
+2. `[options]` _(Object)_: An options object, that can have the following properties:
    * `[persist]` _(Boolean)_: When `false`, this container's state will be set to its initial value when all `Priem` components unsubscribe from this container.
 Defaults to `true`.
    * `[ssrKey]` _(String)_: A unique key that will be used to place this container to the store.
-Required be used for server-side rendering.
+Required for server-side rendering.

 Similarly to React instances, containers have a `state` property and a `setState` method.
 However unlike in React, the state changes